hatkiet/Project-1-Red-Team/README.md

 Research question: How did popularity in movie genres shift over three decades ranging from 1990- 2019?
 •	How did the revenue total shift over the years?
 •	Did any specific Genres have a more dominant presence than others?
 •	What impact did social and economic influences have on movies over 30 years?
-Did we see a correlation between the revenue and the years economy?
+Did disposable income have an impact on revenue for any genres over this time period?

 Research expectations: